How can I help you?

 Offline mode

-On remote data binding, all grid actions such as paging, sorting, editing, grouping, filtering, etc, will be processed on server-side.
+On remote data binding, all grid actions such as paging, sorting, editing, grouping, filtering, etc., process on server-side.
 To avoid post back for every action, set the grid to load all data on initialization and make the actions process in client-side.
 To enable this behavior, use the offline property of DataManager.

 import { Component, OnInit } from '@angular/core';